 So to pick up where that post left off . . .

-Now that you’re interviewing family members about your ancestors and locating home sources to gather names, dates, and places to fill-in your pedigree charts and family group sheets, you’re probably ready to turn to a variety of online and offline resources to round out your research.
+Now that you’ve been interviewing family members about your ancestors and locating home sources to gather names, dates, and places to fill-in your pedigree charts and family group sheets, you’re probably ready to turn to a variety of online and offline resources to round out your research.
 When considering the Internet as a place to start your research, there are hundreds and hundreds of excellent websites out there you will use and enjoy along your journey.
 Just the thought of listing all the ones I frequent would be impossible . . .
 WHEW!
 But if I were to select just five websites to recommend for jump-starting your family research, I would recommend the five below because I visit them over, and over, and over again!

 This website, filled with billions of digitized records, feeds my need for searchable census and military records, as well as, birth and death indices.
 Anyone who visits this site can launch an electronic family tree for FREE by typing in your name.
 Once you’ve found information you want to attach or save to family members of your tree, you will need to become a paid subscriber of the website.
 I’ve been using Ancestry’s FamilyTree Maker software to manage and organize my family history for quite some time.
 But, I became a paid subscriber of Ancestry.com in 2011 and totally enjoy the syncing capability I now have with my software and the entire Ancestry online community.